 Yes I always use a contract it's standard practice.
 Ultimately, there are three things that make getting a contract absolutely crucial:

 Ensures what (and who) you're getting on your wedding day

 6. What gear are you shooting, (back up)?

 I could go into technical jargon here, I shoot full frame cameras with complete set of back-up everything.
 My gear exceeds $40,000 and is insured and current.
 If you would like the specifics I would love to expand.

 I personally don't use one, after so many years of shooting I have the shot list down.
-However, after I am finished with the formals I certainly welcome all shots, list, and ideas.
+However, I like to go over the shot list with you (verbal or in writing).
+I certainly welcome all shots, list, and ideas.
 It's your day after all let's get some shots.